OceanBioME/OceanBioME.jl/paper/paper.md

 We focus on the simulation of idealized sub-mesoscale systems, but this flexible framework allows users to model problems of any scale.
 For example, \autoref{global} shows the annual average surface phytoplankton concentration from a near-global model NPZD model run.
 This framework is made possible by our contributions to ``Oceananigans.jl``, adding a streamlined user interface to swap biogeochemical models with no modification to other model configurations.
-This interface also facilitates rapid prototyping, as models can be implemented and swapped easily by just extending a few key functions.
+Our interface also facilitates rapid prototyping, as models can be implemented and swapped easily by just extending a few key functions.
 This flexibility and ease-of-use is unmatched in existing biogeochemical models.

 ![Here we show the annual average surface phytoplankton concentration from a near-global NPZD model run.